Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Colter Bay Marina – TBD (Colter Bay Marina opening depends on lake levels)

-- Boat Rentals – TBD
+- Boat Rentals – late May (water level dependent)

-- Jackson Lake Scenic Cruises – TBD
+- Jackson Lake Scenic Cruises – mid-June

 Leek’s Marina – (no boat rentals or cruises) May 18th